gazebosim/gz-gui/README.md

 line tools from `ign-tools` may not work correctly.

-A workaround for a single package is to define the environment variable `IGN_CONFIG_PATH` to point to the location of the Ignition library installation, where the YAML file for the package is found, such as
+A workaround for a single package is to define the environment variable `GZ_CONFIG_PATH` to point to the location of the Ignition library installation, where the YAML file for the package is found, such as
 ```
-export IGN_CONFIG_PATH=/usr/local/share/ignition
+export GZ_CONFIG_PATH=/usr/local/share/ignition
 ```

 Multiple paths can be specified using the `:` delimiter.
 For example,
 ```
-export IGN_CONFIG_PATH=/user/local/share/ignition/:/path/to/some/other/location
+export GZ_CONFIG_PATH=/user/local/share/ignition/:/path/to/some/other/location
 ```

 # Folder Structure